Mobashshir26/Predictive-Analysis-for-Manufacturing-Operations/README.md

-# Predictive-Analysis-for-Manufacturing-Operations
-# Manufacturing Downtime Prediction API
+# Predictive Analysis for Manufacturing Operations

 This repository contains a FastAPI-based application designed to predict manufacturing downtime using machine learning.
 The application supports data upload, model training, and real-time predictions based on engineered risk features.